As an Amazon Associate we earn from qualifying purchases.

-The best sous vide pot will have a large capacity of water, plenty of vertical clearance for our immersion circulators, and make cooking and cleaning easy.
-Since our goal is for this stock pot to serve double duty, the best pot will also have good even heat distribution, allowing it to cook evenly even at high temperatures and with large batches of food.
+The best sous vide pot will have a large capacity of water, plenty of vertical clearance for my immersion circulators, and make cooking and cleaning easy.
+Since my goal is for this stock pot to serve double duty, the best pot will also have good even heat distribution, allowing it to cook evenly even at high temperatures and with large batches of food.

 HOMICHEF Commercial Grade Stock Pot With Lid